Table of Contents

 Once you have integrated Sonar into your business’ technical systems and operational processes, it becomes more than just a software platform.
 Sonar is a part of your world, woven in and out of your daily tasks, both big and small.
 As time goes on, your business is in a perpetual state of evolution.
 To keep up, Sonar must do the same.
 We are sincere in our commitment to bringing you the features and functionalities that best support your business as it changes over time, and as the world changes around it.
 Some of our best features and integrations were born from conversations with our customers, and so, we took the step to build this concept into a fully fledged and openly documented process.

 To be a true democracy, you (the people) need a voice, and we (the Republic of Sonar) must be transparent about our plans for the future.
 The Feedback Portal is where these two concepts meet.

-Submit a Request for Sonar
+Submitting a Request to Sonar

 You’ve got great ideas, and we want to hear them.
 From the Feedback Portal, click on the “Make a Suggestion” button to reveal the Submit a Request form.
-When filling out this form, take time to be as descriptive as possible so our team can best understand the need you have, and the way in which you envision our platform can help to solve it.
+When filling out this form, take time to be as descriptive as possible, so our team can best understand the need you have, and the way in which you envision our platform can help to solve it.

 - What is your problem or request?

 Describe briefly the root of your issue, or the idea for your proposed feature/integration.